gpsuser/UCMCO6602/Lecture 12 - RNG_s.md

    - The PRNG implementation

 2. For each sensor reading:
-   - Generate a new nonce
+   - Generate a new nonce (number used once)
    - Encrypt the data using CTR mode
-   - Transmit the encrypted data along with the nonce
+   - Transmit the encrypted data along with the nonce (number used once)

 3. The receiving station would:
-   - Receive the encrypted data and nonce
+   - Receive the encrypted data and nonce (number used once)
    - Use the same key and algorithms to decrypt
    - Verify the data integrity